NishaSirdesai09/VoiceCoachAI/README.md

 - `POST /api/analysis/generate/:sessionId` - Generate AI feedback
 - `GET /api/analysis/feedback/:sessionId` - Get feedback

-## 🎨 Screenshots

 The application features a modern, gradient-based UI with:
 - Clean authentication pages
 - Intuitive dashboard
 - Multi-step upload process
 - Comprehensive analysis results
 - Session history tracking

-## 📄 License

-MIT License - feel free to use this project for your portfolio or learning purposes.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📧 Contact

-For questions or support, please open an issue on GitHub.

----

-**Built with ❤️ for showcasing AI-powered voice coaching capabilities**